At UTS we are proud of our long record of leadership in the areas of Indigenous education and research.

 We are also extremely proud of our research.
 Jumbunna has an outstanding and internationally acknowledged record of research output and Indigenous advocacy.
 Our research team is one of the few in the country that engages in inquiry and social advocacy based on conversations with the community.
 Independent and fearless, we do the controversial work that others shy away from.

 We ensure that our research outputs are published in accessible formats, which benefit the communities they were designed to support.
 Ours is the only Indigenous research team in Australia that champions issues through our active litigation arm.

 Our belief at UTS is that Indigenous education is not just delivered by and for Indigenous people, but is delivered by and for all Australians.
 While Indigenous education does, in part, mean the creation of educational opportunities and the pursuit of academic excellence for Indigenous people, it is equally about the creation of opportunities for all Australians to gain a deeper understanding of Indigenous Australia – the most ancient and ongoing thread in our national fabric.
 It is about taking us all into the future.
 It is about nation building.

-We at UTS, and at Jumbunna Indigenous House of Learning, are proud to be leaders in this movement.
+We at UTS, and at Jumbunna Institute for Indigenous Education and Research, are proud to be leaders in this movement.

-Professor Michael McDaniel brings more than two decades' experience in Indigenous education to his role as the Pro-Vice-Chancellor (Indigenous Leadership and Engagement) and the Director, Jumbunna Indigenous House of Learning.
+Professor Michael McDaniel brings more than two decades' experience in Indigenous education to his role as the Pro-Vice-Chancellor (Indigenous Leadership and Engagement) and the Director, Jumbunna Institute for Indigenous Education and Research.